bitrise-io/devcenter/_articles/en/reviews/ship-androiddraft.md

 ---
 ## Ship overview

-With Ship, you can manage Continuous Deployment of your app, as well as manage different build versions of the app in a convenient way.
+With Ship, you can manage Continuous Deployment of your app, as well as manage different build versions and flavors of the app in a convenient way.
 Using Ship to distribute your app gives you more control and granularity.

 You can do a whole lot of things with Ship:

-* View all the build versions of your app.
+* View all the build versions and flavors of your app.

   ![](/img/ship_apphome.png)
 * View and edit all the details of a given build version, including a description, screenshots, and the most important parameters, such as the app size or the supported device types.
 * Install a given build version directly from the Ship page for testing, or share it with a third party.
 * Deploy a given build version to App Store Connect and/or the Play Store, once you set up publishing.
+* Switch between platforms on the Version page in the case of cross-platform projects.

 ## Publishing an app with Ship

 To publish an app using Ship, you need a minimum of three things:

 * At least one Workflow's artifacts must be exposed to Ship.
-* Either an .xcarchive.zip, an APK orAndroid App Bundle file which must be placed in the directory stored in the `BITRISE_DEPLOY_DIR` Environment Variable.
+* Either an .xcarchive.zip, an APK or an Android App Bundle which must be placed in the directory stored in the `BITRISE_DEPLOY_DIR` Environment Variable.
 For iOS apps, the **Xcode Archive & Export for iOS** Step does this by default; for Android apps, any Step that builds an APK - such as **Android Build** - does it.
 * All exposed Workflows must include a **Deploy to Bitrise.io** Step.

-{% include message_box.html type="warning" title="Step versions compatible with Ship" content="Please note that the **Deploy to Bitrise.io** Step must be of version 1.9.0 and the **Xcode Archive & Export for iOS** Step for iOS apps must be of version 2.6.0 - older versions of the Steps do NOT support Ship."%}
+{% include message_box.html type="warning" title="Step versions compatible with Ship" content="Please note that the **Deploy to Bitrise.io** Step must be of version 1.9.0 and the **Xcode Archive & Export for iOS** Step for iOS apps must be of version 2.6.0 - older versions of the Steps do not support Ship."%}

 Exposing the artifact means that the products of the Workflow will be available in Ship: for example, if your Workflow produces an APK, you can publish that using Ship.